Have questions? We're here.

 Day 8-9: Isla de Los Estados (Staten Island), Argentina

-We have been given special permission to visit extraordinary Staten Island, and our ship will be one of the only expedition ships ever allowed here.
-It’s a place of superlatives, barely touched in recent decades and visited primarily by a few scientists and those who man the tiny naval observatory.
+You are given special permission to visit extraordinary Staten Island, and this ship is one of the only expedition ships ever allowed here.
+It is a place of superlatives, barely touched in recent decades and visited primarily by a few scientists and the staff of the tiny naval observatory.
 The island was named by Dutch explorers in 1615.
-Its mountainous, forested landscapes and rugged fjords are beautiful, and you’ll find a great deal of interest here.
-Your exact schedule will remain flexible to take best advantage of conditions.
-You’ll see southern rockhopper and Magellanic penguins, many other water birds, and fur seals and sea lions.
-You’ll also look for otters on our landings ashore, and you’ll see the replica of the 1884 San Juan de Salvamento “lighthouse at the end of the world,” which inspired Jules Verne’s novel by the same name, and perhaps the ruins of a penal colony.
-There will be chances to walk in the southern beech forests.
+Its mountainous, forested landscapes and rugged fjords are beautiful, and there is much to discover here.
+The exact schedule remains flexible to take the best advantage of conditions.
+Search for southern rockhopper and Magellanic penguins, other waterbirds, fur seals, and sea lions.
+You may also look for otters on your landings ashore, and you'll see the replica of the 1884 San Juan de Salvamento “lighthouse at the end of the world,” which inspired Jules Verne’s novel by the same name.
+There are chances to walk in the southern beech forests.
 These days are bound to stand out as a unique chance to explore a very remote place.

 Day 10: Ushuaia | Disembark | Santiago